chesyya/baosky-plugin-api-generator/plugin-docs/language-extensions/language-server-extension-guide.md

 In the activation part, we:

-- Get the extension using the `{publisher.name}.{extensionId}`, as defined in `package.json`.
+- Get the 插件 using the `{publisher.name}.{extensionId}`, as defined in `package.json`.
 - Open the specified document, and show it in the active text editor.
 - Sleep for 2 seconds, so we are sure the Language Server is instantiated.

-After the preparation, we can run the [VS Code Commands](/api/references/commands) corresponding to each language feature, and assert against the returned result.
+After the preparation, we can run the [Baosky Commands](/api/references/commands) corresponding to each language feature, and assert against the returned result.

 There is one more test that covers the diagnostics feature that we just implemented.
 Check it out at `client/src/test/diagnostics.test.ts`.